 - Protective gloves and eyewear

-- RV Roof Cleaner or mild detergent for cleaning the rubber membrane
+- Liquid Rubber RV Smart Cleaner or mild detergent for cleaning the rubber membrane

 - A soft-bristle brush or sponge for scrubbing the roof